se-edu/learningresources/contents/kotlin/NullSafety.md

 Author: [Pan Haozhe](https://github.com/Haozhe321)

 # Overview
-Another part of this book chapter gives an introduction to Kotlin.
+Another [part](https://github.com/se-edu/learningresources/blob/master/contents/kotlin/kotlin.md) of this series on Kotlin gives an introduction to Kotlin.
 This piece aims to discuss the null safety feature in Kotlin, and what was previously missing in Java.

 # The Billion Dollar Mistake